 Green People produces a range of toothpaste that is made with natural active ingredients and designed to support healthy teeth and gums.

 Whilst most Green People toothpastes are fluoride-free, we recognise that some of our customers have specific oral health concerns that mean that they prefer to use a fluoride-based toothpaste.
-So, in 2018 we added our first ever fluoride toothpaste to our oral health range.
+For this reason we offer two variants of our Organic Children Mandarin & Aloe Vera toothpaste, one made with fluoride, and one that is fluoride-free.

 Harsh chemical toothpaste ingredients such as Triclosan and SLS can aggravate gums and have been linked to mouth ulcers and, for this reason, we do not add these ingredients to either our fluoride or fluoride-free toothpastes.
 Instead, our toothpastes all contain plant actives such as Aloe Vera and Myrrh oil which have a soothing and antiseptic effect on the mouth.